svn2github/cytoscape/cytoscape/trunk/testData/README_SAMPLE_DATA.txt

+README.txt:

 	This directory contains sample data for Cytoscape.
 It includes the following data sets:

 ----------------------------------------------------------------------------

 galFiltered.sif
 galFiltered.gml
+galFiltered.xgmml
 galExpData.pvals

+galFiltered.cys

 These files contain an interaction network and expression data from the paper: